-Graves' disease is an autoimmune condition, meaning that the body's immune system mistakes healthy cells for foreign invaders and attacks them.
+Graves' disease is an autoimmune condition.
+This meaning that the body's immune system mistakes healthy cells for foreign invaders and attacks them.
+It is the most common autoimmune disorder in the United States.

 A number of conditions can cause hyperthyroidism, but Graves' disease is the most common, affecting around 1 in 200 people.
 It most often affects women under the age of 40, but it is also found in men.